giantswarm/docs/src/content/reference/fleet management/clusters/introduction_cluster_api.md

 ## Wrapping resources in apps

-Once you want to create a cluster, you will need to define a set of resources that will be used to create the cluster.
-Obviously, you can create these resources manually exploring every single specification field that is possible to use, but we offer a more convenient way to do that.
-We have a set of apps that are ready to be used to provision a cluster correctly.
+For creating a cluster using Cluster API, you would need to define a set of resources that will be used to create the cluster.
+For example: `Cluster`, `AWSCluster`, `KubeadmControlPlane`, `MachinePool`, `AWSMachinePool`, etc. as standardized by the Cluster API custom resource definitions.
+You _could_ create these resources manually, exploring every single specification field that is possible to use, but we offer a more convenient way to do that: we have a set of apps that are ready to be used to provision a cluster correctly.
+For those, we provide proper release management, documentation and testing, such that you can trust that minor upgrades go smoothly, or breaking changes are described and happening only in major releases.

 An [`App` is a custom resource](https://docs.giantswarm.io/vintage/getting-started/app-platform/app-bundle/) which helps us to group all needed resources allowing exposure to the configuration in a way that can be validated, defaulted and documented properly.

-Learn more by reading how to [create your first workload cluster](https://docs.giantswarm.io/vintage/getting-started/create-workload-cluster/) or check the cluster app definitions we offer in our [catalog](https://docs.giantswarm.io/vintage/use-the-api/management-api/cluster-apps/)
+Learn more by reading how to [create your first workload cluster](https://docs.giantswarm.io/vintage/getting-started/create-workload-cluster/) or check the cluster apps we offer in our [catalog](https://docs.giantswarm.io/vintage/use-the-api/management-api/cluster-apps/).